cjsecret/cjsecret.github.io/_pages/about.md

 ## About me

-I'm a fifth year PhD student in Computer Engineering at Purdue University.
+I'm a PhD candidate in Computer Engineering at Purdue University.
 My research area is in computer networks with a focus on designing networks with verifiable performance.
 I've also done work on reducing latency for mobile web applications.
 My advisor is [Professor Sanjay Rao](https://engineering.purdue.edu/~sanjay/).

-I’ll be on the job market from Summer 2021.
-And I’m expecting to graduate in Spring 2022.
+I’m expecting to graduate in Spring 2022 and I'm currently on the job market.

 ## Education